Erika-Ciro/My-Linear-Regression/README.md

 • n is the number of features.

-• xi is the ith feature value (with x0 always equals to 1).
+• xi is the ith feature value (with x0 always equals 1).

 • θj is the jth model feature weight (including the bias term θ0).